yatharth/psych250-finalproject/README.md

 # Face Inversion Effect in CNNs

 _Final project for PSYCH 250_
-_Yatharth Agarwal and Julia Jorgenson_
+_Yatharth Agarwal and Julia Jorgensen_

 ## Brief description of network